Rookout/docs/docs/dotnet-setup.md

 }
 ```

+On .NET Core 3 or newer, you can also use `await using` instead of just `using`.

 **Note:** Adding the Rookout SDK will slow down your Serverless cold-start times.
-Please make sure your timeout is no less then 20 seconds.
+Please make sure your timeout is no less than 20 seconds.

 Refer to the [SDK API](#sdk-api-1) for the available optional options